 The relationship of the symbol to the archetype is that the symbols revolve around a central archetype and consciousness, therefore, is a collection of such orbits.

 The form of representation peculiar to the unconscious is not that of the conscious mind.
 It neither attempts nor is able to seize hold of and define its objects in a series of discursive explanations, and reduce them to clarity by logical analysis.
 The way of the unconscious is different.
 Symbols gather round the thing to be explained, understood, interpreted.
 The act of becoming conscious consists in the concentric groupings of symbols around the object, all circumscribing and describing the unknown from many sides.
 Each symbol lays bare another essential side of the object to be grasped, points to another facet of meaning.
 Only the canon of these symbols congregating about the center in question, the coherent symbol group, can lead to an understanding of what the symbols point to and of what they are trying to express.

-They seek to be manifested within the context of the persons environment and experience, and will eventually determine the degree of individualization, a process described as actualization.
-Wikipedia used an example of actualization by describing how a child has an actualized image of its mother in his/her mind already and therefore the child is evoking innate anticipations of the maternal archetype when near the mother or near and individual that corresponds to the child's maternal archetype image.
-However this specific mother is unique to the individual child and therefore cannot exist in the collective unconscious.
-It exists in the layer above, the personal unconscious, as function called a "complex".
+They seek to be manifested within the context of the person's environment and experience, and will eventually determine the degree of individualization, a process described as actualization.
+Wikipedia used an example of actualization by describing how a child has an actualized image of their mother in his/her mind already and therefore the child is evoking innate anticipations of the maternal archetype when near the mother or near an individual that corresponds to the child's maternal archetype image.
+However, this specific mother is unique to the individual child and therefore cannot exist in the collective unconscious.
+It exists in the layer above, the personal unconscious, as a function called a "complex".
 This differs from the archetype by its specificity.

 Difference between Archetype and Instinct

 One would then ask what is the difference between an archetype and an instinct.
 I wondered this myself but Jung also had an explanation.
 He argued that Archetypes and Instincts are two faces of the same coin.